 I am especially enthusiastic about training team members to be the best they can be.
 I lead by example and have a clear vision of what we need to achieve.

 Visitors to The Oasis and Komsberg often comment that what we are doing is incredible and outstanding.
 I'm proud to be a part of this.

 If you're reading this website and getting excited, imagining yourself being a part of this work, please contact me for an interview.
 I'm looking to expand our team with sincere people who really want to learn and do what is needed.

 Vicky has also been involved for a long time, since 1997.
 She has had years of managing our work overseas and her dedication demonstrates "service before self".
-Since the latter part of 2016, Vicky is now focusing on our education and research objectives.
+You might recognise Vicky as our Goddess of Precipitation (see our Drone Ranger film 'Rain Dance').

 I've been working for the charity for over 20 years and in that time I have witnessed great achievements from my colleagues, working together towards a common goal.
 I've seen us get Oasis Woods and Komsberg Wilderness Nature Reserve, making ideas or dreams become reality.
 This has involved a lot of sacrifice, hard work, and re-thinking of priorities in life.
 It is true that attitude determines results and our charity is an excellent example of what can be achieved with the correct psychology.